equinor/radix-flux/README.md

 # Components

-All components are defined in the `components` directory with base configuration, which is the configuration that is common for all cluster environments such as the helm repository and namespace.
-The helm release of components are also defined here, but only with the values common for all cluster environments; the rest being set by the overlay.
+All components are defined in the `components` directory with base configuration that is common for all cluster environments, such as the Helm repository, namespace, and shared Helm release values.
+Each cluster's Kustomization manifest in `infrastructure/` points to the relevant path in `components/` and adds its own cluster-specific patches and substitute variables on top.

 In each component directory there is also a `kustomization.yaml` file which defines the resources in that directory which are to be deployed.
-This enables specifying only the path to the directory in the `kustomization.yaml` file in the cluster environment directory, rather than specifying each file in the directory separately.
+This enables specifying only the path to the directory in a Flux Kustomization manifest, rather than specifying each file in the directory separately.
 The `kustomization.yaml` file acts like an index.

 Want to contribute?
 Read our [contributing guidelines](./CONTRIBUTING.md)